ryanoasis/nerd-fonts/source/readme-per-directory-addendum.md

 ### Explanation

-Once you narrow done your font choice of family (Droid Sans, Inconsolata, etc) and style (bold, italic, etc) you are provided with 3 main folders choices:
+Once you narrow done your font choice of family (`Droid Sans`, `Inconsolata`, etc) and style (`bold`, `italic`, etc) you have 2 main choices:
- * complete
+ * download an already patched font from the `complete` folder
   * This is most likely the one you want.
 It includes **all** of the glyphs from all of the glyph sets.
 Only caution here is that some fonts have glyphs in the _same_ code point so to include everything some had to be moved to alternate code points.
- * alternative
+ * patch your own variations with the various options provided by the font patcher (see each font's readme for full list of combinations available)
-  * This attempts to contain _all permutations_ of the various glyphs.
+  * This contains a list of _all permutations_ of the various glyphs.
 E.g. You want the font with only [Octicons][octicons] or you want the font with just [Font Awesome][font-awesome] and [Devicons][vorillaz-devicons].
 The goal is to provide every combination possible in this folder.
- * minimal
-  * This contains just the glyphs needed to use [vim-devicons][vim-devicons].
-This is mostly provided for historical purposes.
-This might end up being removed at some point if it ends up causing too much confusion and/or providing little purpose in the grand scheme of things.

 For more information see: [The FAQ](https://github.com/ryanoasis/nerd-fonts/wiki/FAQ#which-font)